reaby/maniascript-support/README.md

 VSCode Grammar / Autocompletion support for `".Script.txt"` files.
 For more information about ManiaScript, see https://doc.maniaplanet.com/maniascript and https://wiki.trackmania.io

-This is rewritten for typescript and enhanced which bases on [MattMcFarland/vscode-maniascript](https://github.com/MattMcFarland/vscode-maniascript).
+This is rewritten and enhanced for typescript, based on [MattMcFarland/vscode-maniascript](https://github.com/MattMcFarland/vscode-maniascript).

 ## Setup Maniascript API